-Get in touch today – we are offering a FREE ‘Plevin’ eligibility check so you can see if you might have an unfair commissions claim to make.
+Get in touch today – you may have an unfair commissions claim to make.

 This refers to new grounds for getting compensation around your PPI.
 In 2014 a Supreme Court judgement ruled that you can now claim if the person who sold you the PPI policy earned a high level of commission and this wasn’t made clear to you.

 This means that, subject to when your credit agreement was in force, you may be able to make a claim if your lender earned a high level of commission when your PPI policy was sold and you weren’t told about it.